Current cloud application platforms for enterprise software are like “radio on TV”.

 In 1997, we published a note entitled “Greater Java: a Continent Emerging?” that anticipated the emergence of Java EE at the intersection of CORBA and the then just introduced Java.
 I believe it’s time for the new note entitled “Born-on-the-Cloud Microevent Application Platforms: a Continent Emerging”.

-Category: applications aws cloud-computing cloud-platform platform-as-a-service-paas strategic-planning trends-predictions
+Category: applications aws cloud-computing cloud-platform platform-as-a-service-paas strategic-planning technology-and-emerging-trends

 Tags: application-architect aws cio cloud cloud-strategy event-processing events iot it-architect microevents microservices paas